Galvontyr/RepData_PeerAssessment1/PA1_template.md

 Doesn't have a lot of difference from the initial plot (without the imputed values).

 >## Analysis
->We did use the per-day-average values, as an *educated guess*, thus making the changes of the mean and median as close to the original values as possible.
+>We used the per-day-average values to fill in the `NA`s, as an *educated guess*, thus making the changes of the mean and median as close to the original values as possible.
 >
 >Therefore, imputing values reduces the margin of error and thus the data becomes more accurate.

 ## Are there differences in activity patterns between weekdays and weekends?

-> 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+> Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-For this problem, let's determine first if which date are Weekends and weekdays, and then replace `TRUE` and `FALSE` with `Weekday` or `Weekend`
+For this problem, let's determine first if which date are weekends and weekdays, and then replace `TRUE` and `FALSE` with `Weekday` or `Weekend`

 ```r
 imputed.data$is.weekend <- is.weekend(imputed.data$date)